AleksanderRadziszewski/SQL_my_own_project/README.md

 ### 4. Some SQL queries

-a) Get all members(members and guest) with cost over 60000
+a) Get all members(members and guest) with cost over 60000 and on specific dates.

+The guests have different costs to members, and the guest user is always NULL.
+This list is produced for term between 2020-08-01 and 2021-08-30.

 <img width="576" alt="Zrzut ekranu 2021-07-16 o 11 49 34" src="https://user-images.githubusercontent.com/56914063/125929563-003406e6-abdb-4908-97a2-49b66f625b25.png">